 After completing a puzzle, you can see how your performance compares to other players in terms of average guesses, average hints used, and solve rate.
 This gives you a sense of how you stack up against the Pundaze community.

-I hope so!
+Yes!
 I'm planning to introduce premium features in the future, including access to a puzzle archive so you can play puzzles you might have missed.
 Stay tuned for announcements.

 Basic game progress is saved locally on your device if you play as a guest, but this data won't transfer between devices and could be lost if you clear your browser data.
 For the best experience, I recommend creating an account.

-If you encounter any bugs or technical issues, please email bugs@pundaze.com with details about what happened and what device + browser you were using.
+If you encounter any bugs or technical issues, please email bugs@pundaze.com with details about what happened and what device/browser you were using.

 Pundaze is designed to work on modern browsers across desktop and mobile devices.
 If you're having trouble accessing the game, make sure your browser is up to date.